danbev/learning-ai/notes/diffusion.md

 ```
 βₜ ε (0, 1), so the value is dependent on the current time step, and is in or
 belongs to the open interval (0, 1) (so values greater than 0 and less than 1).
+The notation of N(x ; μ, σ²), here x is the variable of interest, μ is the mean
+of the distribution, and σ² is the variance of the distribution.

+I'm trying to visualize this and my current mental model is the number line the
+for each time step we will have a different mean for the distribution, hence the
+distribution changes a little for each time step.
+And the variance, how much the
+samples are spreaad out from the mean is also different for each time step but
+is the same for all dimensions which is the reason for the identity matrix..
+And this "should" give different/changing sampled random values as time
+progresses.
+Because the mean of the distribution at each time step is dependent on the
+previous state, the center (mean) of our normal distribution shifts along the
+number line.

 ### Guassian noise